astervius/trackgen/README.md

 - (Technically) more optimized code
 - Dark theme!
 - Support for STORMS database files
-- Full PWA support, letting you use this offline and without having to download a ~250MB map fileUpda
+- Full PWA support, letting you use this offline and without having to download a ~250MB map file

 ## Usage